alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

 9.  **Braille takes up a lot of space.**

-    Compared to a printed alphabet, Braille takes up much more space on the page -- a single pattern is bigger than a single character, there are extra formatting and punctuation marks, and the spacing is a lot looser.
+    Compared to a printed alphabet, braille takes up much more space on the page -- a single pattern is bigger than a single character, there are extra formatting and punctuation marks, and the spacing is a lot looser.

     You think your copy of *Harry Potter and the Order of the Phoenix* is big?
-    It's nothing compared to the Braille editions, ["each of which amounts to a 13-volume stack of paper more than a foot high"](https://www.csmonitor.com/2003/0701/p12s01-lecl.html).
+    It's nothing compared to the braille editions, ["each of which amounts to a 13-volume stack of paper more than a foot high"](https://www.csmonitor.com/2003/0701/p12s01-lecl.html).

     {% tweet https://twitter.com/BrookeCottrell_/status/876825684202663937 %}

 <ol start="10">
   <li>
-    <p><strong>You can read Braille electronically.</strong></p>
+    <p><strong>You can read braille electronically.</strong></p>

     <p>
-      If you want to read something using braille but you don't want (or can't) print it on embossed paper, you can use a <a href="https://en.wikipedia.org/wiki/Refreshable_braille_display">Braille display</a>.
+      If you want to read something using braille but you don't want (or can't) print it on embossed paper, you can use a <a href="https://en.wikipedia.org/wiki/Refreshable_braille_display">braille display</a>.
       This is an electro-mechanical device that displays braille patterns.
       It can create a sequence of patterns by raising round-tipped pins for the text you want to read.
     </p>